✨ Professional Resume Review | Get Yours Today | Certified Experts

 Among the new technologies, the Internet of Things (IoT) continues to gain significant momentum in modern times.

-It is a collective network of connected devices and technology like wearables and sensors that expedite communication between devices and the cloud over a wireless network (without human intervention) to provide more optimal results.
+A collective network of connected devices and technology, such as wearables and sensors, expedites communication between devices and the cloud over a wireless network (without human intervention) to provide more optimal results.

 IoT can be found in thermostats, smoke detectors, AC, water heaters, doorbells, security alarms, and more.

-In retrospect, access to the internet was limited to only devices like tablets, smartphones, or desktops.
-However in our world today, nearly every appliance (in digital spaces) can connect to the IoT and be monitored remotely.
+In retrospect, access to the Internet was limited to devices like tablets, smartphones, or desktops.
+However, in our world today, nearly every appliance (in digital spaces) can connect to the IoT and be monitored remotely.

-In the business world, this technology will continue recent technology trends and help them innovate processes and improve operations that will power them to the next level.
+In the business world, this technology will continue recent trends and help businesses innovate processes and improve operations, taking them to the next level.
 The expansion of IoT devices is rapid in almost every industry.
-Some might argue that it is as important to business as electricity.
+Some might argue that it is as essential to business as electricity.

 Career Pathways in Emerging Technologies

 As emerging technologies continue to develop, there are many exciting and new career opportunities that you can explore.
-The adoption of emerging technology trends has led to a growing demand for skilled professionals to drive innovation.
+Adopting emerging technology trends has led to a growing demand for skilled professionals to drive innovation.

 So if you’re interested in a tech career and looking to chart a career in these futuristic sectors, there are different areas and diverse pathways you can pursue.
 Career pathways in these sectors tend to have steep learning curves, but you can still build your expertise and experience.

-Exploring the positions and professional routes available in any emerging technology trend will help you find a career that fits.
+Exploring the positions and professional routes available in any emerging technology trend will help you find a suitable career.

 Below are the top roles in emerging tech.
 You can be: